Scottish Trust Deeds

 Speak to a licensed Insolvency Practitioner

-Only a licensed Insolvency Practitioner can arrange a trust deed.
-They act as trustee and must explain consequences and alternatives.
+Only a licensed Insolvency Practitioner can act as trustee.
+They must explain the consequences, fees, assets and responsibilities.

 -